-- Sarawak, Malaysia., Working with a consortium of NGOs, the RAEL team is conducting an energy feasibility study for the state of Sarawak, Malaysia.
+- Sarawak, East Malaysia., Working with a consortium of NGOs, the RAEL team is conducting an energy feasibility study for the state of Sarawak, Malaysia.
 This is one of the most ecologically sensitive regions of the country, also with the lowest rate of rural electrification.
 Our study looks at the potential for village communities to sustain energy needs through local energy resources.

 - Professor Kammen and graduate student Rebekah Shirley recently published an article on the history of energy sector development in the Caribbean.
 The paper also looks at a number of current renewable energy projects in the region, finding them to be cost effective and insightful for future renewable penetration in the Caribbean.

 Our research was featured by Nature Climate Change: http://www.nature.com/nclimate/journal/v3/n4/full/nclimate1874.html

 - Moorea, French Polynesia., the RAEL Sustainable Islands group was invited to collaborate with researchers from the UC Berkeley Gump Station in Moorea and the Polynesian Housing Office to conduct a integrated study on the sustainability of low income housing prototypes based on materials and thermal performance.
 Our team contributed the carbon footprint assessment to this study.